Pinguinrakete/quizly_backend/README.md

     • Python 3.11.9
     • Django 5.2.7
     • Django REST Framework 3.16.1
     • SQLite3                |    Database
     • yt-dlp                 |    Download the audio from the video.
     • Whisper                |    Transcribe the audio into text.
-    • KI Gemini Flash    |    Generate questions and answers from the text.
+    • AI gemini-2.5-flash    |    Generate questions and answers from the text.
 # ![Installation Icon](assets/icons/installation.png) Installation
 # Windows 10/11
 ### 1. Python 3.11.9